dstl/srup/README.md

 * Extensions and Enhancements to "the Secure Remote Update Protocol" (published in Volume 9, issue 4 of the Journal 'Future Internet') - http://www.mdpi.com/1999-5903/9/4/59

+* pySRUP – Simplifying Secure Communications for Command & Control in the Internet of Things (published at the 5th IEEE World Forum on the Internet of Things, 15-18 April 2019) - https://ieeexplore.ieee.org/document/8767205

 The latest release of the source code can be accessed via [![DOI](https://zenodo.org/badge/62746329.svg)](https://zenodo.org/badge/latestdoi/62746329)